Runman44/Kotlin-Udemy-Course/README.md

 - Kotlin library

 ## Chapter 1.
+Code for this chapter is in package chapter_1.

+### Kotlin REPL

 In IntelliJ there is a playground to test your Kotlin code.
-It's called Kotlin REPL (Command line compiler)

-To open this playground go to: tools -> kotlin -> kotlin REPL

-We can run the compiler without parameters to have an interactive shell.
+It's called Kotlin REPL (Command line compiler) We can run the compiler without parameters to have an interactive shell.
 We can type any valid Kotlin code and see the results.
-An example:

-var kotlin = "kotlin rocks!"
-kotlin (command + enter) will output the string.

 ### Variables